How to format invoice numbers

-Invoice number examples
+Invoice number format

-Some examples of common invoice number formats include:
+Some common invoice number formats include:

 How to generate your invoice numbers